Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Warheads have new options that interact with shields.
   - `Shield.Penetrate` allows the warhead ignore the shield and always deal full damage to the TechnoType itself.
 It also allows targeting the TechnoType as if shield doesn't exist.
   - `Shield.Break` allows the warhead to always break shields of TechnoTypes.
 This is done before damage is dealt.
-    - `Shield.BreakAnim` will be displayed instead of ShieldType `BreakAnim` if set.
+  - `Shield.BreakAnim` will be displayed instead of ShieldType `BreakAnim` if the shield is broken by the Warhead, either through damage or `Shield.Break`.
+  - `Shield.HitAnim` will be displayed instead of ShieldType `HitAnim` if set when Warhead hits the shield.
+  - `Shield.BreakWeapon` will be fired instead of ShieldType `BreakWeapon` if the shield is broken by the Warhead, either through damage or `Shield.Break`.
   - `Shield.AbsorbPercent` overrides the `AbsorbPercent` value set in the ShieldType that is being damaged.
   - `Shield.PassPercentShield` overrides the `PassPercent` value set in the ShieldType that is being damaged.
   - `Shield.Respawn.Rate` & `Shield.Respawn.Amount` override ShieldType `Respawn.Rate` and `Respawn.Amount` for next shield respawn, respectively.
 Negative rate & zero or lower amount default to ShieldType values.
-If applied when respawn timer is active, current timer is reset.
+If `Shield.Respawn.ResetTimer` is set, currently running shield respawn timer is reset, otherwise the timer's duration is adjusted to match `Shield.Respawn.Rate` without restarting the timer.
   - `Shield.SelfHealing.Rate` & `Shield.SelfHealing.Amount` override ShieldType `SelfHealing.Rate` and `SelfHealing.Amount` for duration of `Shield.SelfHealing.Duration` amount of frames.
 Negative rate & zero or lower amount default to ShieldType values.
-Current self-healing timer is reset upon applying this effect and once it ends.
+If `Shield.SelfHealing.ResetTimer` is set, currently running self-healing timer is restarted, otherwise the new values only take effect after the current timer has expired.
+Re-applying the effect resets the duration to `Shield.SelfHealing.Duration`.
   - `Shield.AffectsTypes` allows listing which ShieldTypes can be affected by any of the effects listed above.
 If none are listed, all ShieldTypes are affected.
   - `Shield.AttachTypes` & `Shield.RemoveTypes` allows listing ShieldTypes that are attached or removed, respectively from any targets affected by the warhead (positive `Verses` values).
 Normally only first listed ShieldType in `Shield.AttachTypes` is applied.
     - If `Shield.ReplaceOnly` is set, shields from `Shield.AttachTypes` are only applied to affected targets from which shields were simultaneously removed, matching the order listed in `Shield.RemoveTypes`.
 If `Shield.AttachTypes` contains less items than `Shield.RemoveTypes`, last item from the former is used for any remaining removed shields.